Australian Bombshell Gabby Epstein Spills Out Of The Tiniest Leopard-Print Bikini In New Snap

 Fans of the Aussie beauty went wild for the latest sexy upload to her Instagram feed.
 At the time of this writing, the post has already racked up over 6,000 likes after just 20 minutes of going live to the social media platform, while dozens flocked to the comments section with compliments on her jaw-dropping display.

-“What a beautiful smile,” one person wrote, while another said Gabby was “literal perfection.”
+“What a beautiful smile,” one person wrote.

 “You look amazing babe,” commented a third.

 This is only the most recent time that Gabby has slipped into a bikini on social media.
-As The Inquisitr previously reported, the babe recently showed off her famous curves on the beach in an itty-bitty purple bikini — a look that sent Instagram into a near meltdown.
+As The Inquisitr previously reported, the babe recently showed off her famous curves on the beach in an itty-bitty purple bikini — a look that sent Instagram into a near-meltdown.